acristinasoare/cruise-ships/cruise-ships/README.md

 `const ship = new Ship (tourOfScotland)`

 Once you've done all of the above, you can start instructing your ship to set sail from its starting port and to dock at the next port in its itinerary.
+To check what ships are present in a port type `port.ships` into your command line and return.